10 Best things to do in Sintra – Complete guide

 Guincho beach

 Guincho Beach is one of the most famous beaches in Portugal.
-It is a beach with a large sandy area surrounded by dunes and Mediterranean vegetation.
+It has a large sandy area surrounded by dunes and Mediterranean vegetation.
 It is practically in the wild.

 It is a very popular beach for surfers, bodyboarders, and windsurfers.
-International competitions are often held there as it has excellent conditions due to waves and wind.
+International competitions are often held there because of the excellent conditions provided by waves and wind.
 It is one of the windiest beaches in Portugal.

-Also, a great place to eat fish and seafood in the many restaurants nearby.
-And to stay at a beach bar enjoying the sea and drinking a cold drink or ice cream.
+It is also a great place to eat fish and seafood in the many restaurants nearby or to stay at a beach bar and enjoy the sea while drinking a cold drink or ice cream.

 Best things to do in Sintra and surroundings

-Praia do Guincho is a great place for surfing, bodyboarding, and windsurfing.
+Praia do Guincho is great for surfing, bodyboarding, and windsurfing.

 How to go to Sintra?